bitaemi/React-app-Hooks-Context-reducers/javascript-interviews/README.md

 ## Context (`this` keyword)

- - Context refers to the object to which a function belongs; this object, basically, is the environment.
-Global environment = Global execution context.
+ -  CONTEXT refers to the object to which a function belongs; `this` object, basically, is the environment.
+Global environment = Global execution CONTEXT.
  - In global scope `this` represents the window object;
  - Inside an inner fc/context `this` is `the object on which the event that triggerd the function happened` = is bound to the event handler referencing the DOM elem: `` myLink -> $( myLink ).on( click , myFc)``; - vars declared without keyword are global - bad practice  do not clutter the global object.

 ## Scope
 - Is about the visibility of the variable
 - There are two scopes: local and global;

-##  Map & filter

-##  Let & var
-- Let keyword declares a var available only for that fc/block of declaration, var declares for the entire function/file

 ##  Closure

 The inner function can access the variables of the enclosing function due to closures in JavaScript.
 In other words, the inner function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function's variables.
 Normally, when a function finishes execution,  it's vars cease to exist, but not in this case (scope chain).

 ```JavaScript